Samsung Galaxy S22 vs TCL 50 XL 5G

 Who should buy each?

-Choose the TCL 50 XL 5G if: you need 2+ days of battery life, you watch videos on a big screen, or you're looking for a budget-friendly option that still supports 5G.
+Choose the TCL 50 XL 5G if: you want a huge 6.78" display for gaming, need 2+ days of battery life, or prefer to save money while still getting decent performance.

 Conclusion